-- 1.1 This Appraisal and Management Plan of Limpsfield Village Conservation Area has been commissioned by Limpsfield Parish Council on the recommendation of the Neighbourhood Plan.
+1.1 This Appraisal and Management Plan of Limpsfield Village Conservation Area has been commissioned by Limpsfield Parish Council on the recommendation of the Neighbourhood Plan.
 Limpsfield Village was first designated a Conservation Area by Surrey County Council on the 27th February 1973 and is centred on Limpsfield High Street.
-This document forms the first public Appraisal and Management Plan for the area since its original designation almost fifty years ago. - 1.2 Change is inevitable in the historic built environment and it is important to ensure that buildings, spaces and structures which make a positive contribution to the character and appearance of a Conservation Area are given special attention as part of the development process.
-This document has been designed to help residents, local authorities and developers understand what is special about Limpsfield Village Conservation Area and how this can be conserved and enhanced. - 1.3 The Appraisal sets out the history of Limpsfield Village and identifies its broad characteristics.
+This document forms the first public Appraisal and Management Plan for the area since its original designation almost fifty years ago.

+1.2 Change is inevitable in the historic built environment and it is important to ensure that buildings, spaces and structures which make a positive contribution to the character and appearance of a Conservation Area are given special attention as part of the development process.
+This document has been designed to help residents, local authorities and developers understand what is special about Limpsfield Village Conservation Area and how this can be conserved and enhanced.

+1.3 The Appraisal sets out the history of Limpsfield Village and identifies its broad characteristics.
 The document then splits the Conservation Area into five different character areas and identifies what contributes to the character and appearance of each area.
 This information can be used when either putting together or assessing development proposals.
-The Appraisal also includes an Audit of Heritage Assets which has been used to revise the boundaries of the Conservation Area. - 1.4 The Management Plan identifies issues and opportunities for improvement in the Conservation Area and sets out a number of schemes of enhancement within Limpsfield Village.
+The Appraisal also includes an Audit of Heritage Assets which has been used to revise the boundaries of the Conservation Area.

+1.4 The Management Plan identifies issues and opportunities for improvement in the Conservation Area and sets out a number of schemes of enhancement within Limpsfield Village.
 The plan also provides guidance on existing planning controls within the Conservation Area as well as advice on redevelopment.
-The two parts

-- of the document should be read together and in conjunction with the policies of the Limpsfield Neighbourhood Plan. - 1.5 This document has been produced by Christopher Reynolds of the Historic Environment Planning Team at Surrey County Council on behalf of Limpsfield Parish Council.
+The two parts of the document should be read together and in conjunction with the policies of the Limpsfield Neighbourhood Plan.

+1.5 This document has been produced by Christopher Reynolds of the Historic Environment Planning Team at Surrey County Council on behalf of Limpsfield Parish Council.
 A Working Group of the Parish Council provided guidance on how to engage with residents and an initial consultation ran from October to November 2020 which included an online webinar.
 Comments received during this process have been considered when producing this document.
-Surveys of the Conservation Area were carried out by the Historic Environment Planning Team from September to November 2020 and archive documents held by Limpsfield Parish Council, the Surrey History Centre and the Surrey Historic Environment Record were consulted during this process. - 1.6 This document has been produced in co-operation with Tandridge District Council with the intention that it shall be given material weight in the implementation of local and national planning policy and legislation.
-It is a statutory duty of Tandridge District Council to pay special attention to the desirability of preserving or enhancing the character and appearance of Limpsfield Village Conservation Area.
-It is the intention that this document will assist the authority as part of the decision-making process.
-It is the responsibility of Tandridge District Council as the planning authority to determine the weight to be afforded to this document.
+Surveys of the Conservation Area were carried out by the Historic Environment Planning Team from September to November 2020 and archive documents held by Limpsfield Parish Council, the Surrey History Centre and the Surrey Historic Environment Record were consulted during this process.